-At any time there’s around one million Australians living and working overseas.
-Whatever reason for moving overseas, properly preparing for a long stint will make the transition less stressful.
-Read this page as well as our guide for all travellers for a great start!
+At any time, there are around one million Australians living and working overseas.
+Whatever the reason for moving overseas, properly preparing for a long stint will make the transition less stressful.
+Read this page along with our guide for all travellers for a great start!

 Read this page to find out more about:

 Deciding whether to live or work overseas

 Relocating overseas long-term is a big decision.
 When you travel or live abroad, you leave behind Australia's support systems, emergency service capabilities and medical facilities.
 The Australian Government will do what it can to help Australians in difficulty overseas.
 There are legal and practical limits to what can be done to assist Australians in other countries.
 It's important to have realistic expectations.
 Read the Consular Services Charter before you go.

 Before you make your final choice to go, there are some important things to consider:

 - Is the destination safe?

 - Is the job offer genuine?

 - Can you afford to support yourself overseas?

 - Are you travelling with children?